 - Mendix — an app development platform;

-- Salesforce — a cloud computing service that offers CRM solutions.
+- Salesforce — a cloud platform computing service that offers CRM solutions.

 5. The Emergence of Vertical SaaS

-The vertical Saas model focuses on specific needs of a single industry in contrast to horizontal one.
+The vertical SaaS model focuses on the specific needs of a single industry in contrast to the horizontal one.
 Salesforce, SAP, Oracle, and many other renowned companies started as horizontal SaaS products.
 But they changed their marketing approach and implemented the vertical SaaS model to attract more clients and grow profit.

 6. The Rise of MicroSaaS

-A microSaaS is a small instrument developed by one person or a group of people to improve the functionalities of existing SaaS products like adds-on, extensions, and so on.
+A microSaaS is a small instrument developed by one person or a group of people to improve the functionalities of existing micro SaaS products like adds-on, extensions, and so on.
 So, why is microSaaS trendy?
-It helps business owners outpace the key competitors and find a unique niche on the market.
+It helps business owners outpace key competitors and find a unique niche in the market.

 7. The Need for API connections

-Businesses seek to provide well-integrated solutions to its services without creating a new IT ecosystem.
+Businesses seek to provide well-integrated modern solutions to their services without creating a new IT ecosystem.
 That is why SaaS products must have more APIs to ensure data will be seamlessly integrated with existing IT infrastructure.
-LITSLINK’s high-end software engineers follow this approach to provide top-notch SaaS and cloud app development services.
+LITSLINK’s high-end software development follows this approach to provide top-notch SaaS and cloud app platform services.

-Daniel Levine, a business partner at Accel, thinks that APIs have a tremendous impact on SaaS development as they help to ensure high extensibility and seamless integration.
+Daniel Levine, a business partner at Accel, believes that APIs tremendously impact SaaS development as they help ensure high extensibility and seamless integration.
 Have a look at Stripe and Plaid.
-Stripe, an online payment platform for running business online, focused on the API-first approach and generated over $22 billion.
+Stripe, an online payment platform for running businesses online, focused on the API-first approach and generated over $22 billion.
 Plaid is a platform that connects banking data and accounts with apps.
-In 2019, the company collected $2,5 billion.
+In 2019, the company collected $2.5 billion.

 8. Product-Led Growth (PLD)

 It’s a go-to-market tactic that relies on a product to acquire, retain, and engage clients.
 How can SaaS companies use this approach?
 They focus on consumer-like virality components for their product feature set and ensure hassle-free sign-up that doesn’t require a credit card for setting up an account.
 MailChimp, Slack, and Dropbox use this strategy to engage their clients and attract new ones.
 So, will a product-led growth method be popular in the SaaS market?
 Sure, it is expected to gather steam soon.
-HarshiCorp that specializes in cloud automation infrastructure successfully applied this trend.
-With this strategy in mind, the company increased its value to $1,9 billion and gained 45 million downloads.
+HarshiCorp, which specializes in cloud automation infrastructure, successfully applied this trend.
+With this strategy in mind, the company increased its value to $1.9 billion and gained 45 million downloads.